 All forms of identification should have a permanent mailing address.
 Not a P.O.
 Box.
 Examples of an unacceptable physical/residential address are a post office box, rural route, flight school address, or a commercial business/employer address.

-Mechanic’s Application for Inspection Authorization (signed by an FAA inspector)
+FAA Form 8610-1, Mechanic’s Application for Inspection Authorization

-Form DS-2019, Certificate of Eligibility for Exchange Visitor (J-1) Status (AKA Department of State/ Department of Homeland Security “Student and Exchange Visitor Information System (SEVIS) eligibility printout”)
+Form DS-2019, Certificate of Eligibility for Exchange Visitor (J-1) Status o (aka, Department of State / Department of Homeland Security “Student and Exchange Visitor Information System (SEVIS) eligibility printout”)

 Property tax bill or receipt